 Both Tianying Jiuzhou and Yifeng Lianhe are currently operating online game businesses.
-As of the date of this prospectus, Tianying Jiuzhou has obtained an Online Culture Operating Permit from MOC with respect to books and periodicals published on the Internet, including the mobile Internet, and online and mobile games.
+As of the date of this prospectus, Tianying Jiuzhou has obtained an Online Culture Operating Permit from MOC with respect to its operation of online games, and an Internet Publication License from GAPP with respect to books and periodicals published on the Internet, including the mobile Internet, and online and mobile games.
 Yifeng Lianhe has not, however, obtained an Online Culture Operation Permit or an Internet Publication License.
 In addition, we have not obtained advanced approval for any of our online games from GAPP or filed our online games with MOC.
 We cannot assure you that (i) Yifeng Lianhe can obtain Online Culture Operating Permit from MOC allowing it to operate online games; (ii) Yifeng Lianhe can obtain an Internet Publication License; or (iii) Tianying Jiuzhou and Yifeng Lianhe can obtain all the required approvals and complete the relevant filing procedures with the relevant government authorities for each game they operate in a timely manner or at all.
 If the relevant authority challenges the commercial operation of our games and determines that we are in violation of the relevant laws and regulations regarding online and mobile games, it would have the power to, among other things, levy fines against us, confiscate our income and require us to discontinue our online game business.
 In addition, if we were deemed to be in violation of the relevant laws and regulations regarding online and mobile games, GAPP would have the ability to withdraw the Internet Publication License that it recently granted to Tianying Jiuzhou on April 15, 2011, which may affect, directly or indirectly, our ability to conduct our online digital reading services and game services.